Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-12-18-more-about-josm_vi.md

 -	Để thêm ảnh vệ tinh Bing vào JOSM, nhấp chuột vào menu “Imagery” của JOSM và chọn “Bing Sat.”

->   Nếu bạn không thấy Bing Sat trong Imagery menu, bạn sẽ phải kích hoạt nó trong phần cài đặt chung của JOSM.
->   Vào meu Edit –> Preferences và chọn biểu tượng có chữ “WMS TMS”.
->   Bạn có thể phải nhấp chuột vào mũi tên xuống để tìm thấy nó.
+> If you don't see Bing Sat on the Imagery menu, you may need to activate
+> it in the JOSM preferences.
+Go to Edit -> Preferences and click on the icon
+> that says “WMS TMS”.
+You may need to click on the down arrow to find it.
+> <br>
 >	![JOSM Preferences up down][]
 >	![JOSM Preferences WMS TMS][]
+> <br>
->   Nhấp chuột vào “Bing Sat”.
-Sau đó chọn “Activate”.
+> Click on “Bing Sat”.
+Then Click “Activate”.

 ### Tổng quan về JOSM